knopsl/MFOS_VC_LFO/README.md

 ## Front panel

 A Kosmo format front panel is also provided.
 It includes space for the attenuator pots for the FM 1 and PWM control voltages.
 Use 100k for FM 1 CV and 25k for PWM CV.
+See [wiring diagram](Images/panel_wiring.pdf)  for how to connect attenuators to CV inputs and PCB.
 Width is 10 cm.

 ![Auxiliary PCB](Docs/MFOS_VCLFO_aux.png  "Auxiliary PCB")
 ![Kosmo front panel](Hardware/Panel/mfos_vclfo_panel.png  "Kosmo front panel")